emsesp/docs/docs/Commands.md

 ### Publishing Commands

-EMS-ESP will subscribe to specific topics depending on the EMS devices attached.
-For example `boiler`, `thermostat` etc. Commands can be sent to EMS-ESP via these topics using the payload format:
+EMS-ESP will MQTT 'subscribe' to specific topics depending on the EMS devices attached.
+For example `boiler`, `thermostat` etc.

+Commands can be sent to EMS-ESP via these MQTT topics using the payload format:

 ```json
 {"cmd":"<cmd>", "data":<data>, "id":<n>}